RDS-06/digit-classifier-cnn/README.md

 python predict.py
 🔹 Run GUI app
 python draw_predict.py

 🎨 GUI Features
 Draw digits using mouse
-Click “Predict” to classify digit
+Predict digit with one click
 Clear canvas option
-Shows prediction + confidence score
+Shows prediction with confidence score

 📈 Output Example
 Prediction: 7 (98.45%)
 Actual: 7

 🔥 Future Improvements
 Add Streamlit web app version
 Improve accuracy with data augmentation
 Add confusion matrix visualization
 Deploy as web app
 Real-time webcam digit detection

 👨‍💻 Author
 Built as a deep learning project to understand CNNs and image classification.

 ⭐ Support

-If you like this project, consider giving it a ⭐ on GitHub and feel free to improve it!
+If you like this project, give it a ⭐ on GitHub and feel free to improve it!

-📦 requirements.txt
-tensorflow
-numpy
-matplotlib
-pillow